 The Netherlands is a beautiful country.
 But there are a lot of misconceptions about The Netherlands floating around.
 I found the 35 biggest misconceptions about The Netherlands and will explain them to you.
 As a Dutch person, I must admit that some misconceptions about The Netherlands are more annoying than others.
 So, here’s to no more misconceptions about my beautiful country, The Netherlands.
+Don’t forget to check the Youtube video about misconceptions and stereotypes in The Netherlands at the bottom of this post.

 1. ‘DUTCH PEOPLE SMOKE WEED ALL THE TIME’.